peaceant/vis-fzf-mru/README.md

-# Fuzzy find and open most recently used files in vis
+# Fuzzy find and open the most recently used files in vis

-Use [fzf](https://github.com/junegunn/fzf) to open most recently used files in [vis](https://github.com/martanne/vis).
+Use [fzf](https://github.com/junegunn/fzf) to open the most recently used files in [vis](https://github.com/martanne/vis).

 ## Usage